-I remember visiting the playground in Bella Abzug Park when it opened in 2015, back when it seemed a bit off the beaten path.
-Now it's surrounded by the sparkling sky-high buildings of Hudson Yards, and makes for a good spot to burn off some energy before hopping on the train and heading home.
+I remember visiting this playground when it opened in 2015 and thinking it seemed a bit off the beaten path.
+Now, it's surrounded by the sparkling, towering skyscrapers and makes for an excellent spot to burn off energy before hopping on the train and heading home.
 FREE

 Who doesn't love picking out a treat from one of the best candy stores around, Dylan's Candy Bar!

 There are tons of clever art installations in the public portions of The Shops.
 I had trouble pulling my girls away from the wall filled with a patchwork of mermaid sequins—only to stumble upon another installation where larger-than-life pups begged to have their wooly manes combed and touched.
 Both are part of the large scale installations on view through year's end.
 FREE

 Pick up some family-friendly eats at one of David Chang's fast-casual spots.
 We noshed on yummy fried chicken and waffle fries (ask for salt-only seasoning for the kiddos!) at Fuku, and loved the tiny treats at Peach Mart.